 Custom Color Match available for any color.

-Formulated to meet the rigid requirements of transportation, boating, and sanitary applications.
+Formulated to meet the rigid requirements of transportation and boating industries.

 Every shelter we build is constructed of high-quality fiberglass.
 We use a variety of resin types, depending on the application; the most commonly used is what is known as Stypol LSP Unsaturated Polyester Resin.

 Laminate: 33% Glass

 The standard composite construction of a Shelter Works building includes a foam core that provides some sound attenuation, with a minimum STC rating of 25 decibels.
 If you need additional sound attenuation, we can add optional sound absorbing materials to blunt the noise of machinery even further.

 One client did his own testing and sent us his results.
 What you see in this chart is that the noise level inside the structure where the machinery was measured 93 decibels, but standing outside from 5 feet away, the decibel readings dropped off dramatically to 66 decibels.

 We swung a baseball bat and hit golf balls at our shelters to see how they would hold up.
 Check out how they performed.

 See what happens when Shelter Works' athletes pitch against and take a baseball bat to one of our fiberglass shelters.